IsiAlas/population-prediction/README.md

 **Dataset Preprocessing**

 - Filtered the dataset to only have data from 1950 - 2020 (historical data) with the Medium Variant.
-- More details on the preprocessing in the notebook predictions.ipynb
+- More details on the preprocessing in the notebook timeseries_forecasts.ipynb

 **Prediction Process**